 The buffer should be as small as possible.
 There is a trade-off between the buffer size and the latency.
 A larger buffer has lower latency but increases the recovery time after a failure, due to the high number of records that need to be reprocessed.
 To set the buffer size:

 '''

 function.spec.parameters["source_args"] = {"buffer_size": 1}

-The default buffer_size is 8.

 '''